fcorti/alfresco-audit-analysis-reporting/aaar-alfresco-menu/README.md

-A.A.A.R. - Alfresco menu
+A.A.A.R. - Alfresco Share
 ===

-This project develop the AMP package to be released in Alfresco for the Alfresco menu to AAAR.
+This project develop the AMP package to be released in Alfresco Share for the Alfresco menu to AAAR.

 To make it work, you need a Linux based operating system and can follow the instruction below.